-A clear action plan for our carbon footprint
+A clear action plan for the coming 5 years

-Our goal is to reduce carbon footprint starts with a goal for a 25% reduction (12,7 thousand tonnes) of a $\rm CO_2$ Emissions by 2026.
-Key drivers of our improvement are outlined in the table below.
+Our goal is to reduce carbon footprint which starts with a goal for a 25% reduction (12,7 thousand tonnes) of CO2 Emissions by 2026.
+Key drivers of our improvement are outlined in the table below along with the updated status.

-CO 2 emission reduction activity Emission scope CO 2 reduction potential Energy Efficiency - optimize the use of thermal energy at e.g. the presses and boilers Scope 1 6% Sourcing of Green Power - Sourcing renewable electricity and heat Scope 2 5% Sourcing Renewable / more sustainable Raw Materials - including resins from biosources Scope 3 14%
+CO 2 emission reduction activity Emission scope CO 2 reduction potential Status Energy Efficiency - optimize the use of thermal energy at the presses and impregnation line Scope 1 6% Ongoing Sourcing of Green Power - switching to 100% renewable electricity Scope 2 5% Target reached Sourcing Renewable Raw Materials - including resins from bio-sources Scope 3 14% Ongoing